joseeden/KodeKloud_Engineer_Labs/Tasks_61-70/TASK_65-Manage_Git_repositories.md

 ![](../Images/task65-new-repo.png)

-Put "story_blog" in the Repository Name field and click then **Create Repository** at the bottom.
+Put "story_blog" in the Repository Name field and then click **Create Repository** at the bottom.

 <p align=center>
 <img src="../Images/task65-new-repo2.png">
 </p>

-After creating the nw repository, the page should now return a series of git commands as guide.
+After creating the new repository, the page should now return a series of git commands.
 Copy the **HTTP** URL and save it in a notepad.
 We'll use it later.

 <p align=center>
 <img width=900 src="../Images/task65-git-url.png">